 Vocational Rehabilitation Practice Leader & Director

 Ms. Maria Ross graduated from Queen’s University with her Honours Bachelor of Science Degree in Occupational Therapy in 1993.
 Ms. Ross has subsequently undertaken post-graduate courses through the Department of Clinical Epidemiology and Biostatistics at McMaster University.
 She has completed additional training, with certification, in the following areas: Acquired Brain Injury; Ergonomics; the Progressive Goal Attainment Program (PGAP ® ); the Workwell Systems Functional Capacity Evaluation; Cognitive FCE; Multiple Errands Test and Vocational Aptitude Testing.
-Ms. Ross completed training and certification in the AMA Guides to Impairment Ratings, 4th Edition and Catastrophic Assessment through the Canadian Society of Medical Evaluators & the Canadian Academy of Psychologists in Disability Assessment (CAPDA).
+Ms. Ross completed training and certification in the AMA Guides to Impairment Ratings, 4th Edition and Catastrophic Assessment through the Canadian Society of Medical Evaluators (CSME) and the Canadian Academy of Psychologists in Disability Assessment (CAPDA).

 Ms. Ross has worked in vocational assessment and rehabilitation for over 20 years; first with the Vocational Assessment Unit at Chedoke McMaster Hospital, then within her own practice, Ross Rehabilitation, in Hamilton.
 Based on peer selection, Ms. Ross works with the Institute for Work and Health in their knowledge transfer exchange program to assist in the dissemination of research related to work disability and rehabilitation.
 Ms. Ross has been accepted as an expert witness by the Ontario Superior Court of Justice in the areas of occupational therapy, vocational assessment, and vocational rehabilitation.

 Occupational Therapy Practice Leaders